Spanning everything from fine-dining French fare and quality curries, to simple British dishes, SoGlos selects 22 of the best set menus in Cheltenham.

 Specialising in delicate, modern cuisine, Chelsea Bar & Brasserie offers a stylish setting and pleasant ambience, with its contemporary menu and extensive wine list making it perfect for drinks and dining alike.

-Meanwhile, the lunch menu, available between 12pm and 2.30pm on Mondays to Saturdays, offers the same great food a smaller price, costing £9.95 for two courses, and £12.95 for three.
-Menu entrées range from tempura prawns with aioli; and crispy garlic mushrooms, to seafood linguini; fish cakes with wilted spinach and dill cream; and indulgent apple tart with crème Anglaise.
+Meanwhile, the lunch menu, available between 12pm and 2pm on Mondays to Saturdays, offers the same great food a smaller price, costing £12.95 for two courses, and £15.95 for three.
+Menu entrées range from tempura prawns with aioli; and crispy garlic mushrooms, to seafood linguini; fish cakes with wilted spinach and dill cream; and the cheesecake of the day.

 Located in Charlton Kings, The Langton remains a popular country pub, serving up traditional British fayre and with a lengthy drinks menu offering everything from wine and cocktails to crafts beers – all served within a cosy and comfortable setting.